SagarVirpara/HackerRank/README.md

 # HackerRank

-This repository contains examples that I have performed in HackerRank(30 Days Of Code).
+This repository contains examples that I perform in HackerRank(30 Days Of Code).